fgerraty/Marine_Megafauna_Subsidies/data/README.md

     -   Source 3 Link - DOI link when available.

--   **Marine Megafauna Subsidies:** All of the case studies captured in our synthetic literature review that documented an ecological consequence in terrestrial ecosystems arising from (1) marine megafauna consumption by terrestrial consumers, (2) marine megafauna vectored nutrient subsidies to terrestrial ecosystems, or (3) indirect effects of marine megafauna.
+-   **Marine_Megafauna_Subsidies.csv -** All of the case studies captured in our synthetic literature review that documented an ecological consequence in terrestrial ecosystems arising from (1) marine megafauna consumption by terrestrial consumers, (2) marine megafauna vectored nutrient subsidies to terrestrial ecosystems, or (3) indirect effects of marine megafauna.

     [Columns]{.underline}